20Tauri/DoxyDoxygen/README.md

 ##### How can I add tags dynamicly ?

-`block_layout` parameter may be context dependant.
+Since version 0.27, `block_layout` parameter may be context dependant.
 To set up a context dependant, you have to define a list of dictionnaries.

 Each dictionnary should have two keys:
    - `block_layout` (same format a if it's an array of string)